e553y/ImageGallery/README.md

 # ImageGallery
-Browse through a huge collection of pictures from unsplash.
+Browse through a huge collection of pictures from unsplash featuring infinite Scroll.
 Demo page at http://infinite-gallery.nfshost.com/